professoruss/blockfound/README.md

 =========
 Donations appreciated 19nvKuFF5B6SAhpi1L8PpJVn55QeWxBJC8

-Blockfound will notify you when Slush's pool finds a new block
+Blockfound will notify you when your pool finds a new block
   - Ruby
   - Support for [Pushover] - ios/android push notifications
   - Run via cron or irc bot
+  - Data comes from blockchain.info API (or optionally slush API)

 Version
 ----

-1.0
+2.0

 Installation